 Elegant ikura, sushi-style

-Most Americans encounter red or reddish edible fish eggs first in a sushi restaurant, but it is not necessarily ikura.
+Most Americans encounter red or reddish fish eggs first in a sushi restaurant, but it is not necessarily ikura.
 You’ll often see much smaller orange-red globes used as a topping for sushi — they could be tobiko (flying fish roe) or masago capelin fish eggs that have been dyed orange.

 You’ll recognize actual ikura because of its larger size and redder hue, and sometimes you’ll see thin slices of cucumber served with it.
 Why is that?
 Prepare to learn some classic sushi etiquette…